 When the box “Choose fields to show as columns” appears, select the quiz, form, or poll fields to use as columns.

-We detailed this process further in an article which you can check out.
+We detailed this process further in an article that you can check out.

-If you enjoyed reading this article on survey chart, you should check out this one on survey graph maker.
+If you liked this article about survey chart types, you should check out this article about embedding a chart.